remzi-arpacidusseau/ostep-projects/processes-shell/README.md

 prompt> ./wish batch.txt
 ```

+One difference between batch and interactive modes: in interactive mode, a
+prompt is printed (`wish> `).
+In batch mode, no prompt should be printed.

 You should structure your shell such that it creates a process for each new
 command (the exception are *built-in commands*, discussed below).
 Your basic
 shell should be able to parse a command and run the program corresponding to